scrapy/scrapy/docs/intro/tutorial.rst

   unique within a project, that is, you can't set the same name for different Spiders.

-* :meth:`~scrapy.spiders.Spider.start_requests`: must generate or return a list of requests where the Spider will begin to crawl from.
+* :meth:`~scrapy.spiders.Spider.start_requests`: must return an iterable of Requests (you can return a list of requests or write a generator function) which the Spider will begin to crawl from.
 Subsequent requests will be generated successively from these initial requests.

 * :meth:`~scrapy.spiders.Spider.parse`: a method that will be called to handle the response downloaded for each of the requests made.
 The response parameter